The Indian Peaks Wilderness consists of 76,586 acres, which includes over 50 lakes, and 28 hiking trails that cover about 133 miles.

 From that waterfall, you're probably almost 3/4 of the way to Lost Lake.
 Keep following the trail and you will soon come to a fork in the trail.
 Take the left fork to Lost Lake.
 At this point, the trail becomes a regular hiking trail rather than a jeep road.
 This is the last stretch of trail to the lake so enjoy, and if you brought lunch, it makes a nice spot for a picnic.

-The following hike starts at the Fourth of July Trailhead:
+The following two hikes start at the Fourth of July Trailhead:

 Trailhead-Fourth of July